pdm-project/pdm/docs/docs/plugin/write.md

 ### Other plugin points

-Besides of commands and configurations, PDM provides some other plugin abilities which are not covered in the above example:
+Besides of commands and configurations, the `core` object exposes some other methods and attributes to override.

-- `core.project_class`: change the class of project object
-- `core.repository_class`: change the class of repository object, which controls how to look for candidates and metadata of a package
-- `core.resolver_class`: change the resolver class, to control the resolution process
-- `core.synchronizer_class`: change the synchronizer_class, to control the installation process
-- `core.install_manager_class`: change the install_manager_class, to control the installation process
-- `core.parser`: add arguments to the **root** argument parser
+PDM also provides some signals you can listen to.
+Please read the [API reference](reference.md) for more details.

 ### Tips about developing a PDM plugin.